1919 - 1996

 British Actor Jon Pertwee was born John Devon Roland Pertwee on 7th July, 1919 in Chelsea, London, England, UK and passed away on 20th May 1996 Timber Lake, Connecticut, USA aged 76.
 He is most remembered for Doctor Who, Worzel Gummidge.
 His zodiac sign is Cancer.

-Jon Pertwee is a member of the following lists: English film actors, English television actors and Alumni of RADA.
+Jon Pertwee is a member of the following lists: English film actors, English television actors and Alumni of the Royal Academy of Dramatic Art.

 Contribute